QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing_Fundamentals.md

 - Description: Negative testing ensures that the software gracefully handles invalid or unexpected input data.
 It verifies that the system does not crash or produce incorrect results under erroneous conditions.
 - Example: Entering an invalid password or leaving the username field blank on a login form to check if appropriate error messages are displayed.

+To explore the value of negative testing, head over to my post on [Negative Testing How-To Strategies[(https://qmstesting.com/negative-testing-how-to-strategies/).

 By performing both positive and negative testing, testers can validate the application’s behavior under normal and exceptional scenarios, ensuring a more robust and user-friendly product.

 ## Functional Testing Techniques